shahabganji/abstracts/building_an_event_sourcing_system.md

 By the end of this session, you’ll have a clear understanding of when to use Event Sourcing, and the trade-offs to consider.

+---

+Living at the moment is great… until the moment throws a production error and your logs say: ¯\_(ツ)_/¯

+Traditional systems forget the past.
+Event Sourcing doesn’t.
+It captures every change like a journal, making debugging, audits, and insights way easier—and sometimes even fun.
+And it doesn’t just give you those benefits—it brings context to your moment, something that matters not just in software, but in life too.

+That’s exactly what I’ll be exploring in my talk at CodeCrafts Conference 2025 in Vienna: “Demystifying Event Sourcing:
+A Practical Approach.”

+🧩 We’ll walk through the core concepts—commands, events, read models, projectors, event store—and see how they come together in a real-world application.
+And yes, there will be live coding, because there’s nothing like seeing it all unfold in action.

+🧠 If you’ve ever been curious about Event Sourcing but found it a bit intimidating, this session is for you.
+It’s all about clarity, practical insights, and maybe a few dad jokes along the way. 😄